 Arnsdorf has the classic coat range covered – from the oversized wool coat to the bright and funky tailored trench.
 In true Arnsdorf style, the coats are made from natural fibres such as linen, wool and cotton.
 Check out the cost break down on each item to see just how much cash goes into the quality fabrics for these fine garments.
 A cosy coat from Arnsdorf will set you back between $750-$990.

-Melbourne’s Obus Clothing has kept its usual commitment to colour in its Winter 2021 coat range, but pared back the prints a little to let the cuts do the talking.
+Melbourne’s Obus Clothing has kept its usual commitment to colour in its Winter coat range, but pared back the prints a little to let the cuts do the talking.
 There’s an oversized, double-breasted variety in a dark green or check that sits below the knee, or a shorter cut in a vibrant purple.
 There will be more to come in this range no doubt.
-All of the coats are ethically made in Melbourne and come in between $499-$599.
+All of the coats are ethically made in Melbourne and are priced accordingly.

 Viktoria and Woods luxury coat collection is ethically made in Australia and certified by Ethical Clothing Australia.
-The Winter 2021 range includes an olive green wool longline coat, classic black wool coat, creed leather trench and more warm winter additions.
-You’ll find something between $490-$850.
+The Winter range includes an over-the-top casino leather longline coat with shearing, long and short puffer jackets, long and short wool coats, and more warm winter additions.

 Australian luxury basics brand Bassike has a range to keep you warm this winter.
 The brand’s coats and jackets collection includes classic cotton and leather trenches, twill and wool felt coats.
 A bit part (95% at the time of publishing) of Bassike’s production is done on shore in Australia, and the brand is committed to sustainable production with environmentally friendly fabrics and carbon neutral operations.